ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

-[Download](https://github.com/wineasio/wineasio/releases) the newest zip and unpack it.
+[Download](https://github.com/wineasio/wineasio/releases) the newest .tar.gz and unpack it.
 Open a terminal inside the newly created folder and run the following commands:

 <details><summary>[How to] Clone instead of downloading:</summary>